Comment on page

-The quai-cpu-miner should not be used for the Iron Age Testnet.
+The quai-cpu-miner should not be used and is not supported for the Iron Age Testnet.
 CPU mining should only be used in local testing environments.

 Here, we'll be installing quai-cpu-miner, the Go implementation of a Quai Network CPU miner.
 This tutorial is focused for Linux Distributions and MacOS systems.
 Running quai-cpu-miner on Windows is not currently supported.